HubSpot Marketing Hub Review 2026: Is It Worth the Price?

 Email Marketing — 8.5/10

 HubSpot's drag-and-drop email builder is among the best available.
 Smart content that changes based on contact properties (lifecycle stage, list membership, company size) is a game-changer for personalization without building dozens of separate emails.
 A/B testing supports up to five variants on Professional.
-Average deliverability in our tests: 97.2%.
+Average deliverability in published benchmarks: 97.2%.

 Marketing Automation — 9/10